almesa93/credit_risk/README.md

  9   NumberOfTime60-89DaysPastDueNotWorse  104805 non-null  int64
  10  NumberOfDependents                    102056 non-null  float64

+In addition, the target value was totally unbaalanced, so it was needed to add a param in the models to fix it.

 As you can see, there are some null values that must be preprocessed.
 With a SimpleImputer, we can fill the null values (mean value in case of MonthlyIncome and mode in case of NumberOfDependents) and we can make a StandardScaler to obtain better results.